TriEmbed/quercus/README.md

 4. Reset pushbutton with a 4.7uF cap across it to stretch time it takes enable to return to a high level
 5. Aluminum electrolytic cap for regulator output
 6. Four position header for connecting ESP32's I2C bus to an outboard Dialog chip for programming.
-7. C3 module firmware creating access point to provide a wireless web interface for uploading and programming a Dialog synthesis file.
+7. C3 module firmware creating access point to provide a wireless web interface for fetching FPGA images from the aarvark application.
 8. Shorter and narrower slot for C3 board to fit more tightly
 9. Dialog board cannot be plugged in backwards